VUIIS/dax/docs/dax_executables.rst

 DAX Upload
 ~~~~~~~~~~

-Each job on the cluster will not upload data directly to XNAT but copies the data to a temporary folder on the computer (configured in DAX_settings.py). dax_upload will read each processed data from this folder and will upload them on XNAT under an assessor that was previously created by dax_build
+Each job on the cluster will not upload data directly to XNAT but copies the data to a temporary folder on the computer. dax upload will read each processed data from this folder and will upload them on XNAT under an assessor that was previously created by dax build.

 DAX Manager
 ~~~~~~~~~~~

-dax_manager is a last feature of the package that allows users to manage multiple projects from REDCap (https://redcap.vanderbilt.edu).
-It will automatically generate a ProjectSettings.py file from the REDCap database and will run dax_build/dax_update_tasks/dax_launch from those files.
+dax manager allows users to manage multiple projects from REDCap (https://redcap.vanderbilt.edu).
+It will automatically generate a ProjectSettings.yaml file from the REDCap database and will run dax build/update/launch/upload from those files.

 On the REDCap project, each record corresponds to a project.
 Each library is a module or a processor that can be enabled and customized by the user.